Get,

 • It may have anti-cancer potential

-• It may have a blood pressure-lowering effect.1,2
+• It may have a blood pressure-lowering effect1,2.

 Dr. Rajeev Singh, BAMS

-Potential Uses of Pear:
+Potential Uses of Pear

-Pear may have beneficial properties that might be good for the health and may be used to deal with many ailments.2
+Pear may have beneficial properties that might be good for the health and may be used to deal with many ailments2.

 This information is insufficient.
 These studies are not performed on humans.
 Therefore, more human trials are necessary to provide the true extent of pear on liver health.
 Consequently, it is better to consult a doctor before using pear as a herb.

-Potential Uses of pear for blood sugar
+2. Potential Uses of Pear for Blood Sugar

-Potential Uses of pear for urinary tract infections
+urinary tract infections

 However, the available data is insufficient to establish the mentioned benefits of pear for managing UTIs in humans and more studies are needed to validate this potential use of pear further.
 Consult a qualified doctor for better advice.

-Potential Uses of pear for wound healing
+4. Potential Uses of Pear for Wound Healing

 This information is not sufficient as these studies are not conducted on humans.
 However, human trials are required to suggest the benefits of pear for wound healing.
 Therefore, it is important to first speak to your concerned doctors and only use pear as a herb.